igor-kupczynski/help-me-share/README.md

 # Configuration

-You can specify various configuration options in a mapped passed to `help_me_share.core.init`.
-The is described below.
+You can specify various configuration options in a map passed to `help_me_share.core.init`.
+The options are described below.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">